Skip to content

 tasks_from: client/gencrl

-Resolves the effective Fabric CA host, port, and URL scheme used by client operations.
-The referenced host must define actual_host and the Fabric CA server port settings; when it enables NodePort, the client uses fabric_ca_server_k8s_port_node_port instead of fabric_ca_port.
+Resolves the effective Fabric CA server host and port used by client operations.
+The referenced host must define actual_host and the Fabric CA server port settings; when it enables NodePort, the resolved address uses fabric_ca_server_k8s_node_port instead of fabric_ca_port.

-- name: Resolve the Fabric CA connection address
+- name: Resolve the Fabric CA server connection address

 vars: